NPR Names Veteran Media Executive John Lansing As Its New CEO

 NPR faces financial pressures from two fronts.

 The network's fight for listeners' time has become more feverish.
 Others have waded into the podcast fray with a vengeance.
 The streaming platform Spotify paid nearly a quarter-billion dollars to buy the podcast producer Gimlet, founded by former staffers of NPR and other public radio outlets.
-And the The New York Times has won praise and new fans through its weekday podcast The Daily, with in-depth interviews of reporters and newsmakers.
+And The New York Times has won praise and new fans through its weekday podcast The Daily, with in-depth interviews of reporters and newsmakers.

 The other is the fight for donors.
 Mohn had promised to attract major contributions to NPR before the end of his tenure; to date he has not landed the major eight- and nine-figure donations his stated aspirations suggested.